droitfintech/fset/README.md

 1.09E-6 fset (select-keys)
 ```

-`kset` is also new: given a relation (a set of maps with the same keys) find the set of keys repeating in each map:
+`kset` is also new: given a relation (a set of maps with the same keys) find the set of keys repeating in each map (~ 44% speedup):

 ```clojure
 6.31E-7 (set (keys (first rel)))